subspace/subnomicon/docs/consensus/data_flow.md

 - The global randomness at the claimed time slot derived from the proof-of-time chain
 - The solution to the slot challenge for the claimed time slot.
 The solution includes a winning chunk of history, a proof-of-space for the farmer's plot and KZG witness that the winning chunk is indeed a part of the archival history at the claimed height
 - The solution range used to find the winning chunk of history
-- The signature of the block producer over the header
+- The signature of the farmer over the header

 ## Domain Bundle